Requires Admin permissions

 Underneath the search box, you see two options:

 All Tables and

 All Tables option lists all the tables that you have made available to your Data Warehouse, which includes both synced and unsynced tables.

 Synced Tables option shows all tables that have already been added into your Data Warehouse and have data being replicated from the selected columns.

-Do not see the table you are looking for in the
+Do not see the table that you are looking for in the

 All Tables list?
 There are a few possible reasons for this: